loeeeee/wiki-search/.clinerules/development_rules.md

 Always update the newly created documentation at the end of the task to reflect the latest status of the code.

 Always update README.md after each task.

+If the task could not be finished in one-shot, always create a reflection documentation in docs-vibe/reflection after each task.
+The reflection document needs to describe the circumenstance that is causing the issues, and the solution, in addition to other important information.
+When a reflection document is created, never repeat its content in development report in docs-vibe.